15 Enticing Survival Books Like The Hatchet

 5. Wilder Girls – Rory Power

-The Hatchet is a classic YA survival story.
-If you’re interested in reading something similar that’s a lot more intense, you should pick up a copy of Wilder Girls by Rory Power.
+The Hatchet is a classic YA survival story, but if you’re interested in reading something similar that’s a lot more intense, you should pick up a copy of the horror novel, Wilder Girls by Rory Power.

 The Raxter School for Girls has been under strict quarantine since the Tox virus infected the students.